SBoudrias/Inquirer.js/README.md

 - **Linux (Ubuntu, openSUSE, Arch Linux, etc)**:
   - gnome-terminal (Terminal GNOME)
   - konsole

+## Know issues

+<a name="issues"></a>

+Running Inquirer together with network streams in Windows platform inside some terminals can result in process hang.
+Workaround: run inside another terminal.
+Please refer to the https://github.com/nodejs/node/issues/21771

 ## News on the march (Release notes)